 Mark Roberts, a Rotarian since 2001, is a member of the Rotary Club of Peoria-North.
 He has served his club in numerous leadership capacities, including as president in 2010-2011.

-Mark has served Rotary District 6460 as both the District Grants Chair and the District Rotary Foundation Chair, and will serve as District Governor in 2019-2020.
+Mark has served Rotary District 6460 as both District Grants Chair and District Rotary Foundation Chair, and will serve as District Governor in 2019-2020.
 In 2013, he received the Ed Peterka Leader Bell Award for outstanding leadership within the District.
+In 2018, he received the District Governor’s Citation for Meritorious Service for his work on activities related to The Rotary Foundation within District 6460, and the 2017-2018 Paul Harris Fellow Award from the Rotary Club of Peoria North.

-A passionate supporter of The Rotary Foundation, Mark is a multiple Paul Harris Fellow, a Paul Harris Society member, and along with wife Pam, a member of the Bequest Society.
+A passionate supporter of The Rotary Foundation, Mark is a Paul Harris Society member, and along with wife Pam, a Major Donor and a member of the Bequest Society.

 Professionally, Mark was named CEO of the Community Foundation of Central Illinois in May 2008.
 His previous experience includes service as Director of Advancement and Community Relations for the University of Illinois College of Medicine at Peoria, Chief Development Officer for Lutheran Hillside Village Foundation, and Director of Development at Bradley University.